Maximise your Avios, air miles and hotel points

 Where are Point A Hotels?

 Point A Hotels is a small chain of ten low-cost properties.
-Seven are in London (Shoreditch, Kensington Olympia, Kings Cross, Liverpool Street, Canary Wharf, Westminster and Paddington) plus one each in Glasgow, Edinburgh and Dublin.
+Seven are in London (Shoreditch, Kensington Olympia, Kings Cross, Liverpool Street, Canary Wharf, Westminster and Paddington) with one each in Glasgow, Edinburgh and Dublin.

 The Shoreditch hotel – click here – gives you a good example of how the chain operates.
 The two photos in this article are of Shoreditch.
 The model is simple: